 The Marcus savings account holds a very respectable APY.
 To put the yield below in perspective the current national average for savings accounts sits at just 0.07% nationwide.

 The no-hassle minimum deposit or daily active balance requirements make the account very stress free and widely available to all income groups.

 To earn the noteworthy APY you just have to fund your account within 60 days of opening it, and maintain a positive balance after that.

 There are four different ways you can make a deposit into this savings account.
-You can:

 - 1. link your savings account to an external bank account and transfer funds (Marcus won’t charge fees for this, but your other bank might),

 - 2. set up direct deposit payments from your payroll or Social Security,